alttch/eva3/doc/lm/macros.rst

 Macros are launched simultaneously: system does not wait for the completion of the macro and launches its next copy or another macro in parallel.
-If you want only one copy of macro to operate at a certain point of tme or to block execution of the other macros, use macro :ref:`lock<m_lock>` and :ref:`unlock<m_unlock>` functions.
+If you want only one copy of macro to operate at the certain point of time or to block execution of the other macros, use macro :ref:`lock<m_lock>` and :ref:`unlock<m_unlock>` functions.